mattermost/docs/source/help/getting-started/searching.md

 ## Search Notes and Known Issues

 - Search in Mattermost uses the full text search features included in either a MySQL or Postgres database.
-To determine what database is being used, go to the three dot **Main Menu > About Mattermost** and look for the database type.
+To determine what database is being used, go to the **Main Menu** > **About Mattermost** and look for the database type.
 - Multiple search terms are connected with “AND” by default.
 Typing in `Mattermost website` returns results containing “Mattermost” and “website”.
 - Deployments requiring searching in Chinese, Japanese and Korean languages require MySQL 5.7.6+ and the configuration of [ngram Full-Text parser](https://dev.mysql.com/doc/refman/5.7/en/fulltext-search-ngram.html).
 See [CJK discussion](https://github.com/mattermost/platform/issues/2033#issuecomment-183872616) for details.
 - Unsupported cases: